 - Seattle sounders

-If you tried but couldn’t compete with them, you can specialize in one aspect of soccer, like a strikers academy for example.
-This way, you will be attracting young strikers who will perceive your academy as an authority to practice their favorite soccer position.
+If you tried but couldn’t compete with them, you can specialize in one aspect of soccer, like a strikers academy.
+This way, you will attract young strikers who perceive your academy as an authority to practice their favorite soccer position.

 Starting From Scratch vs Franchise

 Starting a football academy from scratch and establishing a name for it is far easier said than done.
-However, if you already have a name in the soccer market, starting your academy will be a lot easier for you since you already have a name to leverage.
+However, if you already have a name in the soccer market, starting your academy will be easier since you already have a name to leverage.

-When it comes to soccer academies, there are few opportunities for franchises, thus starting from scratch looks to be the best alternative for someone who wants to get into this industry.
+Regarding soccer academies, there are few opportunities for franchises; thus, starting from scratch looks to be the best alternative for someone who wants to get into this industry.

 Invest Available Fields